 Margaret Wooding Jones shares more about her role and how our Trustees enable and support the work of the charity.

-Margaret Wooding Jones is one of Rock UK’s Trustees.
+Margaret Wooding Jones is Chair of the Board of Trustees.
 In this blog Margaret shares more about her role and how our Trustees enable and support the work of the charity.

 The Board of Trustees can sound like a very official and scary body of people and something that ‘somebody else’ who is terribly important get involved with.
 I’d like to blow those misconceptions out of the water.
 Trustees are neither scary nor intimidating, but are a group of people with a heart for the purposes of the charity; they can bring individual expertise on one of a variety of subjects and in the case of Rock UK, they also have a passion for the mission God has given us.